cutlan/QGIS-FooODK/README.md

 # QGIS-FooODK
-QGIS Extension to access ODK Central using OData API
+QGIS Plugin(FooODK) provides easy acces to spatial data in ODK Central using its OData API.